Holographic RG flows in six dimensional F(4) gauged supergravity: RG flow solutions

-In this section, we will find a numerical RG flow solution which describes a non-supersymmetric deformation of the $N=2$ UV CFT with global symmetry $SU(2)$.
-It is useful to reobtain the similar solution in pure $F(4)$ gauged supergravity studied in \cite{F4_nunezAdS6}.
-This simpler solution will give us a general strategy for finding a numerical solution before going to a more complicated solution with more than one active scalar.
-Furthermore, this is also useful for a comparison with our new solution. \\ We first consider pure $F(4)$ gauged supergravity in which there is only one scalar field given by the dilaton $\sigma$.
+We now consider a non-supersymmetric RG flow in the pure $F(4)$ gauged supergravity in which there is only one scalar field given by the dilaton $\sigma$.
 The dual CFT at the maximally supersymmetric critical point is given by the 5-dimensional CFT without any global symmetry corresponding to $E_0$ case of \cite{Seiberg_5Dfield3}. \\ We will work with the canonically normalized scalar $\phi=\sqrt{2}\sigma$.
 In this case, $L^\Lambda_{\phantom{sa}\Sigma}=\delta^\Lambda_{\phantom{sa}\Sigma}$, and $g_2$ disappears from the theory.
 The resulting scalar potential reduces to that of \cite{F4_Romans}